CambridgeEngineering/PartIB-Computing-Device-Programming/activity-1.rst

 - User interactions, such as pressing a button, are events that need to be monitored.
 	Micro-controllers have a mechanism for this called interupts, whereby you can attach specific actions to specific events.
-You will learn how to handle these interupts effectively.
+You will learn how to handle these interrupts effectively.

 - Talking about memory at a low level requires to learn about pointers.
 	A pointer is essentially a number that corresponds to the location in memory of a particular data structure or function code.
-	Pointers will be useful to tell interupts which function to call when the button is pressed, or to keep track of where the memory buffer containing your data is located in mamery.
+	Pointers will be useful to tell interrupts which function to call when the button is pressed, or to keep track of where the memory buffer containing your data is located in memory.

 Structure of the activity
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Before getting started with the main task, you are invited to follow a tutorial to learn about the prerequisote above.
+Before getting started with the main task, you are invited to follow a tutorial to learn about the prerequisite above.

-This should give you the background knowledge needed to tackle the option (i) of the task, where the number of colour to record is set in the code iteself.
+This should give you the background knowledge needed to tackle the option (i) of the task, where the number of colour to record is set in the code itself.

 Students willing to try option (ii) will be given additional information to tackle dynamic memory management.
 If you don't know how many colour to record, you will need to resize the buffer of memory when more data storage is required.
-We'll shpow you how to do that bofore you attempt the problem.
+We'll shpow you how to do that before you attempt the problem.